-At Westside King’s Church we gather each Sunday for three services which we like to say are “broadly the same”.
-Our gathering times are 8:30, 9:45, and 11:15.
+At Westside King’s Church we gather each Sunday for two services which we like to say are “broadly the same”.
+Our gathering times are 9 am and 11 am.
 Our goal every week is that you, whether young or not-quite-so-young, would find opportunity to connect with others in the community; to be provoked to growth in your journey of following Jesus; and be offered chances to serve God’s kingdom in your daily life and through the various available programs.

 Our services are different from week to week, but regardless of what particular week you found yourself with us, the following four features would always be present in every service.
 We like to think of them as our core Westside King’s liturgy.